 Reunion Island is one of the most diverse small island destinations.
 Its myriad of landscapes and microclimates push your senses to their limits in such a short amount of time.
 Unlike its neighbors, Reunion is more about the hiking and less about the beach, though you’ll find plenty of ways to work on your tan here as well.
-Visit Reunion if you enjoy the outdoors and if you don’t mind getting wet or putting your legs to work in the process.
+Visit Reunion if you enjoy the outdoors and don’t mind getting wet or putting your legs to work.

 When to Go?

 Though many of the world’s microclimates can be experienced over the course of a single trip to Reunion Island, there are basically two seasons to take into account when planning your visit.

 The dry season runs between April and November and is considered by local standards as the winter.
 Temperatures are quite mild but still warm enough for beach activities.
 This is the best time to visit Reunion Island and also for hiking since rain is less plentiful and because the mountainous interior experiences less cloud cover.
 Between June and October, humpback whales visit the west coast of the island.